X-CASH-official/XCASH_proof_of_stake_shared_delegates_website_server/README.md

 ## Running X-CASH Proof of Stake - Website Server

 Then you will need to run the xcash_proof_of_stake_website_server.
+You will need to copy the xcash_proof_of_stake_website_server to the html folder of your web server.

+Refer to the installation instructions at [X-CASH Proof of Stake - Website: NGINX Setup](https://github.com/X-CASH-official/XCASH_proof_of_stake_website#nginx-setup)

 Navigate to the folder that contains the binary, then run
 `./xcash_proof_of_stake_website_server --fee FEE -- minimum_amount MINIMUM_AMOUNT`

 Replace FEE a fee (you canuse up to 6 decimal places)